chromaui/learnstorybook.com/content/visual-testing-handbook/react/en/automate.md

 Visual test automation combines the accuracy of the human eye with the efficiency of machines.
 It doesn't remove people from the testing process.
 It use tools to focus human effort on the specific UI changes that require attention.

-First, an image snapshot is taken for each component and state as a "baseline" – the last known good state of the UI.
+First, an image snapshot is taken for each component and variation as a "baseline" – the last known good state of the UI.
 Whenever we push code, the machine will automatically take new snapshots and compare them pixel-by-pixel to the baseline snapshots.

 If the machine detects UI changes, a human gets notified to confirm whether they're unintended bugs or intentional improvements.